 The story leaves its hold like a bull from a gate and barely slows for a second.
 This one has doppelgangers and they are anything but nice.
 Everyone inside this cinematic gem will make you wonder how it was all put together.
 Lupita Nyong as Adelaide is my top performance of 2019.
 The accents she put on her mirrored character, Red had me double-check the casting list to see if a body double was used.
 The whole central cast played two roles throughout.

 This film starring Jesse Eisenberg made me realize how much I adore him in movies.
 I watched The Art of Self Defense for a Fantasia Film Festival.
-The Art of Self Defense is one of those dark black comedies that shocks you with its humour.
+The Art of Self Defense is one of those dark black comedies that shocks you with its humor.
 Imogen Poots stars as Anna and the film centers around a Karate dojo.
 Not just any dojo, this one has a special members section for those willing to go the extra mile.
 The Art of Self Defense will make you feel guilty for laughing and has so many one-liners that you’ll remember them all year.

 Greener Grass is a comedy.
 But it’s not your average haha funny comedy.
 Its dark pastel underbelly of competition moms is what has allowed me to plonk this in the middle of this best of 2019 dark cinema list.
 Greener Grass is a film from debut director-writers Jocelyn DeBoer, Dawn Luebbe who also stars as the main characters in the movie.
 Released by IFC Midnight this film shocked their audiences with its Stepford Wives infused sight of the senses.
 It’s for lovers of weird narrative and a film you need to make time for.